berickson/cnc-panel/plans.md

 - [ ] Collision detection warnings
 - [ ] Safe height management for tool changes
 - [ ] Automatic recovery procedures

+**Safety Philosophy**: This software intentionally does not implement a software emergency stop, as hardware-based emergency stops are significantly more reliable and faster.
+Always ensure your CNC machine's hardware emergency stop is functional and easily accessible during operation.

 ## Testing and Validation